Revisiting the nature of the $P_c$ pentaquarks

-With the decay amplitude from Eq.~\eqref{eq:inelprod}, we are in a position to fit the $\jp$ invariant mass distribution of the decay $\Lambda_b^0\to \jp K^-$ by LHCb~\cite{Aaij:2019vzc}.
-The possible contributions from misidentified non-$\Lambda_b^0$ events, the $\Lambda^*$ resonances coupled to the $pK^-$, and possibly additional broad $P_c^+$ structures are modelled by a smooth incoherent background ~\cite{Du:2019pij} \bea f_\text{bgd}(E)= b_0+b_1E^2+b_2 E^4 + \frac{g_r^2}{(m-E)^2+\Gamma^2/4}, \eea where $b_0$, $b_1$, $b_2$, $g_r$, $m$ and $\Gamma$ are the parameters to be determined by fitting to the data.
 In this work, we consider three different fit schemes: \begin{itemize} \item scheme~I: the LO contact potentials for the $\sigh$ channels are implemented including the couplings of the elastic channels to the $S$- and $D$-wave $\jp$ and $\etacn$ channels; \item scheme~II: the OPE potentials supplemented by the NLO $S$-$D$ contact terms for the $\sigh$ channels are added to the potential of I; \item scheme~III: the explicit $\lamh$ channels are added to scheme~II, including the LO contact potentials, the OPE potentials and the NLO $S$-$D$ contact terms. \end{itemize} In this analysis, we do not consider isospin symmetry breaking effects, which can be important to the isospin-breaking decay modes~\cite{Burns:2015dwa,Guo:2019fdo}, but have little effect on the description of the line shapes in the isospin-conserving $\jp$ channel.
 The masses of particles used in the calculation are collected in Eq.~\eqref{eq:masses} in Appendix~\ref{app:results}.
 For all results shown a Gaussian convolution of the theoretical distributions with the mass resolution of the experiment~\cite{Aaij:2019vzc} is employed.

 Following the fit schemes introduced above, we improve our previous framework presented in Ref.~\cite{Du:2019pij}, where only the $\sigh$ and $\jp$ channels were considered explicitly and all other inelastic channels were parametrized as imaginary parts of the short ranged operators, in several steps.